stevendelro/Portfolio/README.md

 Here's a snippet from my NavCrumbs.js component:

+> If you're viewing this on GitHub, of course you aren't going to see the correct syntax highlighting.
+Head over to: https://stevendelro.com/work/Portfolio#syntax-highlighting-with-prismjs if you're interested to see how it came out.

 ```jsx
 useEffect(() => {
   // Handle first crumb, clean up second and third crumbs